 Doing a breast self-exam at home helps you detect breast changes so you can discuss them with a healthcare provider.
-Regular self-breast exams can help you maintain breast health and detect cancer early when it’s easier to treat.
+Regular breast self-exams can help you maintain breast health and know what’s normal for you.
 Most lumps and abnormalities aren’t cancer, but you should still share any changes with a provider.

 Advertisement